tangmengqiu/nofx/docs/pnl-system-design-simplified.md

 func (at *AutoTrader) restoreFromDB() error {
     // 1. 从 traders 表读取
     err := at.db.QueryRow(`
-        SELECT initial_balance, original_deposit, total_realized_pnl, total_commission
+        SELECT initial_balance, total_realized_pnl, total_commission
         FROM traders WHERE id = ?
-    `, at.id).Scan(&at.initialBalance, &at.originalDeposit, &at.totalRealizedPnL, &at.totalCommission)
+    `, at.id).Scan(&at.initialBalance, &at.totalRealizedPnL, &at.totalCommission)

     if err != nil {
         return fmt.Errorf("restore failed: %w", err)